jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

   (b) to be restored to the register of charitable entities with effect from a specified date; or (c) to remain registered in the register of charitable entities.
 (2) The specified date may be a date that is before or after the order is made.
-(3) At any time before the final determination of an appeal relating to a decision under section 55, the High Court may make an interim order preventing or restricting the exercise of a power by the chief executive under that section.
+(3) At any time before the final determination of an appeal relating to a decision under section 55, the High Court may make an interim order preventing or restricting the exercise of a power by the Board under that section.
 (4) An interim order may be subject to any terms or conditions that the High Court thinks fit.
 (5) If the High Court refuses to make an interim order, the person or persons who applied for the order may, within 1 month after the date of the refusal, appeal to the Court of Appeal against the decision.
 (6) If an interim order is made under subsection (1), the chief executive must,—